Is it possible to buy a Velopresso coffee trike?

 We have had a great deal of interest from individuals and businesses from all five continents and right across the globe.
-We believe Velopresso can be a success in many different environments and so once production is underway we will work towards making global distribution possible.
+We believe Velopresso can be a success in many different environments.
+When our production volume is large enough we will look towards setting up distribution in countries/regions around the world.
+But until overseas distribution is set up, the machine will be able to be purchased directly from us and shipped overseas (in our bespoke Velopresso shipping crate) as a private import only.

 Is there any electricity involved?